Created in 2017

-For over 25 years now, the community of el Banco have been protecting one of the most important nesting beaches for olive ridley sea turtles on the Pacific Coast of Guatemala.
+For over 25 years, the community of el Banco has been protecting one of the most important nesting beaches for olive ridley sea turtles on the Pacific Coast of Guatemala.

-Patrolling beaches, and rescuing eggs once they have been laid, have enabled them to incubate the eggs in turtle hatcheries known as locally as ‘tortugarios’.
+Patrolling beaches and rescuing eggs once they have been laid, has enabled them to incubate the eggs in turtle hatcheries known as locally as ‘tortugarios’.

-The hatchlings are then released into the ocean, giving them a fighting chance of survival to secure the future of sea turtle populations.
+The sea turtle hatchlings are then released into the ocean, giving them a fighting chance of survival to secure the future of sea turtle populations.